Additional Exhibits

 By Per-Olof Odman

-A photography exhibit by Per-Olof Odman featuring Swedish-Americans living in Brooklyn, NY in 1974.
+This recently-closed and highly popular photography exhibit by Per-Olof Odman featured Swedish-Americans living in Brooklyn, NY in 1974.
 Through his photos, Odman captured the last remaining residents of a once bustling Swedish neighborhood of Bay Ridge.
-Never before shown in the U.S., this exhibit invites visitors to draw parallels between Bay Ridge and Andersonville and notice differences between the two historic Swedish neighborhoods.
+Never having been shown in the U.S., this exhibit invited visitors to draw parallels between Bay Ridge and Andersonville and to notice differences between the two historic Swedish neighborhoods.

 Andersonville Through the Ages